 We are working towards getting our cancer services back to normal.
 However, there are still some challenges to address the backlog caused by coronavirus – please see below for details.
 Please be assured that if you do need to come into hospital, there are measures in place to keep you safe.

-Due to an increasing number of coronavirus patients, cancer surgery will only be going ahead in our hospitals where a serious delay would cause immediate harm.
+Due to the backlog caused by coronavirus, some surgery might be postponed or delayed.
+However, where a serious delay would cause immediate harm, surgery will go ahead.
 If your surgery has been postponed, please be assured that senior cancer doctors are keeping this under close review.
-They may look to reschedule your surgery in a different South East London NHS or private hospital based on urgent clinical need.
+They may look to start you on the most appropriate therapy to ensure clinical safety while you wait for surgery.